 Think of domain authority (DA) as your website’s grade or reputation on a scale of 1 to 100.
 The higher your website score, the more reputable it is.
 DA is a metric that helps predict a website’s ability to rank well on Google.

 Your website score is relative to the best-performing sites online, such as Microsoft and Apple.
 This is important to note because the goal is to compete for a higher DA than your competitors, not the highest-ranked websites online.

 Domain authority cannot be directly influenced, but a holistic SEO initiative is recommended by Moz to impact overall ranking.
 To see how your website scores, visit ahrefs Website Authority Checker.

 What’s a backlink?

 When one website links to another website, that’s considered a backlink.
 Backlinks are essentially recommendations or informational citations from one website to another.
 Similar to when you write a paper and source articles or esteemed authors who validate your argument.
-A website that gives you a backlink by linking to your content signals to Google that your website is an authority source on that particular topic.
+A website that gives you a backlink by linking to your content signals to Google that your website is an authoritative source on that particular topic.

 What is link building?